brimdata/zed/docs/formats/zjson.md

 ```
 where `<id>` is a JSON string representing the newly defined type name
 and `<type>` is a recursively encoded type.
-If `<id>` is a non-integer string, then it is a "type name" that is a user visible
+If `<id>` is a non-integer string, then it is a user-visible
 type name.
-If it is an integer, then it is is not user visible and is used
+If it is an integer string, then it is not user-visible and is used
-exclusively to collate firt-class Zed type values in the value array with
+exclusively to correlate first-class Zed type values in a values array with
 their corresponding type.

 #### Type Name

-A type reference is encoded as refer to a previously defined type definition.
+A type reference is encoded as a reference to a previously defined type definition
-and has the form:
+and has the form
 ```
 {
   "kind": "typename",